Alabama county OKs fee hike seen as step toward bankruptcy exit

-BIRMINGHAM, Alabama (Reuters) - Alabama’s Jefferson County on Tuesday approved a sewer-system rate hike of about $2 a month for most customers that the county’s top official described as a key step toward emerging from its $4.23 billion bankruptcy.
+BIRMINGHAM, Alabama, Nov 6 (Reuters) - Alabama’s Jefferson County on Tuesday approved a sewer-system rate hike of about $2 a month for most customers that the county’s top official described as a key step toward emerging from its $4.23 billion bankruptcy.

 The rate hike will be the first since 2008 and equals a rise of about 5.2 percent over five years, based on the county’s average monthly sewer bill of $38 for about 126,000 customers.